glebmanaev/ds-mini-proj-1/README.md

 -**Set-node-time Node-N <hh:mm:ss>**: Modify the internal clock of a specific Node, with the leader having authority to modify any clock in the system, while workers can only modify their internal clock.

 -**Set-time-out**: The leader tracks and enforces time-outs in the system, with default settings and options for players to reset the game under certain conditions.

+The leader monitors the game and decides the winner.
+Once a player wins the game, the leader notifies all players of the outcome and resets the system for a new game.